saliWd/div/pico/notes.md

 1. (...follow further instructions given by script)

-## pico_w adaptions
+## power meter readout using pico_w and micropython

 1. project folder wireless
-1. start with micropython to check wireless configuration / server side first
+1. use micropython to check wireless configuration / server side first (micropython version: 20221006-unstable-v1.19.1, use thonny to run/update code)
    1. server code is in folder RX, needs to be copied to the webserver
-   1. simple counter value monitoring
+   1. simple counter value monitoring to verify internet connection
    1. main.py: working fine, db_update as expected, extended with error handling (LED when not connected and stuff)
-   1. TODO: check serial connection with IR header.
+   1. serial connection with IR header.
 NB: pico pins not 5V tolerant, 3.3 only.
 Use 3.3V supply for IR header (37=3.3V_enable has a pull-up)
      * pin36=3.3V (300 mA recommendation)
      * pin38=GND
      * pin01=TX
      * pin02=RX
-1. TODO: use an example from the sdk
+1. maybe: use an example from the sdk, switch to c-buildchain instead of micropython

-### Volkszähler
+### Volkszähler info

 1. IR-Header: Sources [bayha-electronics.de](bayha-electronics.de/download/Bauanleitung-TTL.pdf)
 1. UART communication, source [volkszaehler.org](https://wiki.volkszaehler.org/hardware/channels/meters/power/edl-ehz/landisgyr_e350)